Cooking With Our CSA

 This Maple Harissa Carrot Soup is one of those basic recipes for soup but packed with flavor.
 Here is what we'll need to make this riff off the classic soup for carrots:

-• Potatoes: A blend of sweet potato and russet potatoes help to give our soup a creamy texture without the use of dairy.
-Roasting brings out the savory sweetness of the sweet potato which works well in this soup.
+• Potatoes: We're using russet potatoes help to give our soup a creamy texture without the use of dairy.
+We're roasting with fresh carrots until caramelized to concentrate the flavors of our root vegetables in this creamy carrot soup.

-• Carrots: Carrots are in abundance at the farmer's market and in our CSA box so let's put them to use in this soup.
-You can also opt for baby carrots if you find those at your grocery store too.
+• Carrots: Large carrots of the Napoli variety are in abundance at the farmer's market and in our CSA box so let's put them to use in this soup.
+You can also opt for small baby carrots if you find those at your local grocery store too.
 Since we're blending it up either of these carrot types will work for this carrot soup recipe.

 • Aromatics: A few cloves garlic will get chopped to roast with our veggies.
 We'll also use a few fresh herbs.
 In this recipe we're using chopped parsley and chives.

-• Dried Harissa Seasoning: An umami accent, this dried harissa seasoning works wonders in creating warmth in our carrot soup recipe.
-If you can't find dried harissa seasoning, start with a tablespoon of harissa paste and build the flavor from there based on your preference and taste.
+• Dried Harissa Seasoning: A number of my favorite carrot recipes uses dried harissa seasoning.
+An umami accent, this dried harissa seasoning is a great addition in creating warmth in our carrot soup recipe.
+If you can't find dried harissa seasoning, start with a a couple teaspoons of prepared harissa paste and build the flavor from there based on your personal preference and taste buds.
+And, if you really don't want to use harissa, that's okay!
+A quarter teaspoon of crushed red pepper flakes is a great way to add a little bit of warmth here.

-• White Wine Vinegar: I love the way the vinegar helps to balance the flavors here while also tenderizing them during their cooking time in the oven.
+• Rice Vinegar: I love the way the vinegar helps to balance the flavors here while also tenderizing them during their cooking time in the oven.
 The bright acidity works well.
-You can also substitute for the zest and juice of a lemon, if preferred.
+You can also substitute for the zest and lemon juice, if preferred.
+You could also use apple cider vinegar or white wine vinegar.
+The acidity helps to balance the natural sweetness with this vegan carrots recipe.

 • Stock of Choice: Chicken broth or chicken stock work great here.
 If wanting to keep this vegan like the version we've created, many vegetable dishes do well with a good vegetable stock.